FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 ## Conclusion

 I hope this guide has been a useful overview of real-world uses of OAuth 2.0 and provides insights into implementation and the future of the OAuth protocol.
-Again, you can view all the [code in this guide in the accompanying GitHub repository](https://github.com/FusionAuth/fusionauth-example-modern-guide-to-oauth).
+Again, you can view working [code in this guide in the accompanying GitHub repository](https://github.com/FusionAuth/fusionauth-example-modern-guide-to-oauth).

 If you notice any issues, bugs, or typos, please submit a Github issue or pull request on [this repository](https://github.com/FusionAuth/fusionauth-site).